ZeusOfTheCrows/zeusofthecrows.github.io/index.md

 layout: home
 ---

-## Hello!
+# Welcome!

+**Proudly JavaScript free!**

+welcome to a miscellany of things i've made for my own benefit, things i've found cool, and anything else i feel like putting up here.

-I'm very good at not finishing things, so expect this site to be a continual work in progress…
+i'm very good at not finishing things, so expect this site to be a continual work in progress…

-Sorry
+sorry

 ---